Oyster Creek Golf and Country Club| Englewood FL

 Now, why do they call some turtles and some tortoises?

+All shelled reptiles are turtles, but turtles on land are called tortoises.
+The Gopher "Turtle, "on the endangered species list, is a Gopher Tortoise because it lives on land.
 The loggerhead, also classified as a threatened species, spends most of her life in the water.
 Therefore, this shelled animal is called a "(sea) turtle."
 Sea turtles only come on land during the nesting season, from April through October.
 The female loggerheads crawl on the beach to lay about 100 eggs when ready.
 That usually happens in the middle of the night while predators should be sound asleep.

 Because only one in 1,000 turtles survive to maturity, it is no wonder they are on the endangered list.
 The U.S. Endangered Species Act protects Sea Turtles and their nests.
 Therefore, don't destroy or touch a sea turtle nest because the fine for doing that is painful.
 Check www.myfwc.com for more information.
 In spring, you will see stakes and yellow ribbons marking some spots on the beach.
 Those markers indicate where a turtle nest is.
 Don't start digging there!
 Build your sand castle a little further away.